 Study in INDIA with YES Abroad!

 India, known officially as the Republic of India, is the world's seventh largest and second most populous country in the world.
 Formerly under British administration, India declared independence in 1947 through a peaceful revolution, led by Mahatma Ghandi.
 India's constitution declares it a sovereign, secular, democratic nation.
 The dominant religion in India is Hinduism, followed by Islam.
 India has the highest Muslim population of any non-Muslim majority country.
-While Hindi is the most commonly spoken language in day-to-day transactions and is the official language of the government, English is the language of business and higher education, and over 120 major languages are used.
+While Hindi is the most commonly spoken language in day-to-day transactions and is the official language of the government, English is the language of business and higher education, and over 120 major languages are also used throughout the country.
 India's climate is shaped by the presence of the Himalayas in the north and the Thar Desert in the northwest.
-The combination of these two geographical regions keep India very warm in the summer and cause seasonal monsoons from June to September.
+The combination of these two geographical regions keeps India very warm in the summer and causes seasonal monsoons from June to September.

 Indian culture is characterized by brilliant colors, spices and musical traditions.
 While traditions vary by geographic region, you will see men and women in both modern and traditional dress wherever you are.
 However, residents of larger cities more commonly dress in modern Western clothing.
 Food also varies greatly by region.
 In the north, a Tandoor grill, or Bhatti, is used commonly, and naan bread is a staple in the diet.
 In the south, you may find spicier dishes served with rice and lentils.
 Bollywood films originated in Mumbai and are loved throughout the country.
 Traditional Indian dance is still a prominent part of any celebration, especially weddings.